margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 No song is too simple.
 No song is too advanced.
 All of humanity is singing a song with this lone bird on the fence.
 My heart soars higher, my eyes look deeper, my vision grows further when he lets go.

+The lone bird flies high through the spring trees.
+The lone bird sits still on the electric write.
+The lone bird sits gracefully on the yellow driving sign.

 ## Fighting for Her Independence ##
 She lets go of the gun, and she lets the reign of Truth, Life, and Love in.